kidDuarda/Music-Bot/README.md

 Go Music Bot

-By: KidDuarda.
+FFmpeg and Disgord

-Ffmpeg and Disgord
+> By: KidDuarda.